Imsurajr/BookHub/README.md

 # BookHub

 Welcome to the BookHub!
 This is a mobile app that lets you browse and discover new books, see their descriptions, and read  summaries.
-Here's how you can use it.
+Here's how you can use it :-

 # Features